benjymous/annotations/sandman/sandman.01.md

 Page 32 panel 6:  We will see that Morpheus craves revenge in the short term, but repents of it in the long term, as a general facet of his personality.

+Page 35 panel 1: Note the hole in the wall, which vaguely resembles a skull, or possibly, Dream's Helmet (minus the proboscis).

 Page 36 panel 7:  "Lord, what fools these mortals be" is from Shakespeare's _A Midsummer-Night's Dream_.
 This play is evidently a favorite of Gaiman's, as he often uses it as a source, and bases an entire later issue around the play.

+Page 40 Panel 5:  Morpheus' thoughts - hard to see, because (in my copy, at least) the colouration is rather odd - but the thought reads, "And I have showed him fear..."
+This may be only speculation, but to me this seems reminiscent of a T.S.
+Eliot quote, from his poem "The Wasteland".
+The quote reads, "..I will show you fear in a handful of dust."
+I was reminded of this on first reading, and then, on further investigation of Morpheus' actions directly preceeding this, on page 37, was rewarded with the final panel - and those grains falling from his hand, if I am not entirely mistaken, are sand.
+(And I have showed him fear in a handful of sand.)
+In fact, I think it should be 'shown' in that form, the pluperfect (I show, I was showing, I showed, I have shown?).
+Let us consult the might of the OED and see if Gaiman is, indeed, guilty of the carnal sin of bad grammar... no; all is absolved; our deity is returned to infallibility; Showed or Shown are both acceptable.

 Contributors include:
-jasona@sco.COM ( Convincing simulation )
+    Originally written and Edited by Greg Morrow jasona@sco.COM ( Convincing simulation )
 Andrew David Weiland (aw1s+@andrew.cmu.edu)
 Connie Hirsch (fuzzy@athena.mit.edu)